Fantastic Four: Rise of the Silver Surfer: Marketing

 The teaser trailer was initially exclusively attached to Night at the Museum.
-It was released to the general public online on December 26, 2006 on the film's official website.
-The theatrical trailer was scheduled to appear during the film Disturbia on April 13, 2007 but errors occurred and Tim Story announced that it would be released with Spider-Man 3 on May 4, 2007.
-The theatrical trailer was finally released online on April 30, 2007 on Apple Trailer's website.
+It was released to the general public online on December 26, 2006, on the film's official website.
+The theatrical trailer was scheduled to appear during the film Disturbia on April 13, 2007, but errors occurred and Tim Story announced that it would be released with Spider-Man 3 on May 4, 2007.
+The theatrical trailer was finally released online on April 30, 2007, on Apple Trailer's website.

 20th Century Fox launched an outdoor advertising campaign at the end of February.
 The cast also made an appearance at the Coca-Cola 600 Nextel Cup NASCAR race in Charlotte over Memorial Day weekend.

 In late May 2007, 20th Century Fox struck a deal with the Franklin Mint to promote the movie by altering 40,000 U.S. quarters and releasing them into circulation.
 All of the altered quarters were minted in 2005 and honor the state of California as part of the 50 State Quarters program created by the U.S. Mint.
 The altered quarters feature the Silver Surfer on the reverse along with a URL to the movie's official website.
 Once the U.S. Mint became aware of the promotion, it notified the studio and the Franklin Mint that it was breaking the law by turning government-issued currency into private advertising.
 The federal mint did not indicate whether a penalty would be effected.

 Home media

-The film was released October 2, 2007 on DVD (Widescreen/Full Screen & 2 Disc "The Power Cosmic" Edition) and high-definition Blu-ray Disc.
+The film was released October 2, 2007 on DVD and Blu-ray.
+Also included in the release is a 2 movie collection box set with the first film.

 Reception

 Box office

 On its opening weekend, the film was the highest-grossing movie at the U.S. box office, reaching approximately $58 million, $2 million more than its predecessor.
 By its second weekend, the film suffered a 66% drop and a 54% drop in its third weekend.
-The film grossed $289 million worldwide, including a $131.9 million gross in the United States and in Canada.
+The film grossed $301.9 million worldwide, including a $131.9 million gross in the United States and in Canada.
 The budget was $120–130 million.